-2020 is expected to be one of the biggest years for the cannabis industry, but entrepreneurs who want to own and operate a business in the legal cannabis supply chain can’t just set up shop and open their doors.
-In this industry, getting a cannabis business license is a requirement first.
+Suffice it to say, there will be many opportunities to join the industry, but entrepreneurs who want to own and operate a business in the legal cannabis supply chain can’t just set up shop and open their doors.
+In this industry, getting a cannabis business license is a requirement first, and it’s rarely easy or cheap to do so.

 To help you get started, this article introduces the key steps you should take to get a cannabis license in the United States.
 However, it’s important to understand that licensing laws and operational laws vary from state to state, and you need to understand them thoroughly if you want to have any chance at securing a license.

-There were a lot of developments in the cannabis industry in 2019, and one thing that became apparent in both the cannabis and hemp industries was that license holders that don’t have a solid business plan and funding are unlikely to succeed.
-With continual regulatory changes, entrepreneurs need to be extremely well prepared.
+There were a lot of developments in the cannabis industry in 2020, and one thing that became apparent was that license holders who don’t have a solid business plan and funding are unlikely to succeed.
+With continual regulatory changes, entrepreneurs need to be extremely knowledgeable and prepared.

 This begins with preparing to apply for a cannabis business license.
-Start by researching the cannabis market and laws in your state as well as the license application requirements.
+Start by researching the cannabis market and laws in your state as well as the license application requirements license holder eligibility requirements.

 Here are some questions to ask yourself at this early stage: